b3nn0/ogn2dump1090/README.md

 pip3 install --break-system-packages .
 ```

-### enable local OGN APRS proxy (optional)
+### enable local OGN APRS proxy
-you need to add the following line to the OGN APRS configuration section:
+you need to add the following line to the OGN APRS configuration section after your station callsign:
 ```
 APRS:
 {
+  Call   = "NewOGNrx";
   Server = "localhost:14580";
 };
 ```